bcbio/bcbio-nextgen/cwl/README.md

 [Docker](https://www.docker.com/) installed and running `docker pull node:slim`.

 To make it easy to get started, we have a pre-built CWL description that uses test data.
-This will run under 5 minutes on a local machine and doesn't require a bcbio installation if you have Docker available on your machine:
+This will run in under 5 minutes on a local machine and doesn't require a bcbio installation if you have Docker available on your machine:

 1. Download and unpack the test data: